deanebarker/contentful-webhook-server/README.md

 Authentication and filtering to Contentful IP ranges is _not_ handled by this library.
 That is left for you to implement and manage through provided options in the ASP.NET MVC stack.

+### Writing Handlers

-Once the dispatcher is mapped to a controller action, you are free to register "handlers" to respond to inbound webhooks.
-A handler is simply a C# method of a specific signature.
+Once the dispatcher is mapped to a controller action, you are free to write "handlers" which will execute in response to webhook requests.

+A handler is simply a static C# method of a specific signature.
 You write the method, then "register" it with the dispatcher.

-A handler is a _static_ method of this signature:

-    Func<WebhookEventArgs, WebhookHandlerLogEntry>
+The method must:

+1. Be public
+2. Be static
+3. Accept a single argument: a `WebhookEventArgs` object
+4. Return a `WebhookHandlerLogEntry` object (or `null`)

+For example:

+    public static WebhookHandlerLogEntry DoSomething(WebhookEventArgs e)
+    {
+      // Magic happens here
+    }

-That is to say, it accepts a `WebhookEventArgs` object and returns a `WebhookHandlerLogEntry` object.
-Whatever happens in-between is up to you.
+Whatever happens inside the handler is up to you.

-Once the handler is written, register it by one of two methods.
+### Matching Handlers to Webhooks

+When an inbound webhook request is received from Contentful, a handler will execute based on the Name and Topic the webhook presents with.
+A Contentful webhook request passes two HTTP headers which describe what has happened.

+For example:

+    X-Contentful-Topic: [the name of the event]
+    X-Contentful-Webhook-Name: [the user-supplied name of the webhook]

+A handler can execute on a combination of these two values.

+1. A specific Topic (and _any_ Name)
+2. A specific Name (and _any_ Topic)
+3. A combination of specific Topic and specific Name

+This is called "registering" a webhook handler.
+You "register" a handler to respond to one (or multiple) of the above scenarios.
+You do this in one of two ways...

-### Manual Handler Registration
+### 1. Manual Handler Registration

 Call the static method `WebhookDispatcher.RegisterHandler`.
 The arguments are:

 1. **The name.** This is internal only, for logging and debugging.
 2. **The webhook topic** for which this method should execute.  "*" is a wildcard for all.
 3. **The webhook name** for which this method should execute.  "*" is a wildcard for all.
-4. **The handler method** itself, as a `Func<WebhookEventArgs, WebhookHandlerLogEntry>`
+4. **The handler method** itself, as a `Func<WebhookEventArgs, WebhookHandlerLogEntry>` delegate

 Example of a webhook handler that will fire on _any_ webhook request received from Contentful.